Explainability in Graph Neural Networks: A Taxonomic Survey: Instance-Level Explanations

 \textbf{GNN-LRP}~\cite{schnake2020higherorder} studies the importance of different graph walks.
-It is more coherent to the deep graph neural networks since graph walks correspond to message flows when performing neighborhood information aggregation.
-The score decomposition rule is the high-order Taylor decomposition of model predictions.
-It is shown that the Taylor decomposition (at root zero) only contains $T$-order terms where $T$ is the number of layers in the trained GNNs.
-Then each term corresponds to a $T$-step graph walk and can be regarded as its importance score.
-Since it is not possible to directly compute the high-order derivatives given by Taylor expansion, GNN-LRP also follows a back propagation procedure to approximate the $T$-order terms.
+It is more coherent to the deep graph neural networks since graph walks correspond to message flows when performing neighborhood information aggregation. \newcolor{It treats the GNN model as a function and provides a view of high-order Taylor decomposition to develop the score decomposition rule.
+It is theoretically proven that the Taylor decomposition (at root zero) only contains $T$-order terms where $T$ is the number of layers in the trained GNNs and each term corresponds to a $T$-step graph walk.
+Then such terms can be regarded as the importance scores of graph walks.} Since it is not possible to directly compute the high-order derivatives given by Taylor expansion, GNN-LRP also follows a back propagation procedure to approximate the $T$-order terms.
 Note that the back propagation computation in GNN-LRP is similar to the LRP algorithm.
 However, instead of distributing scores to nodes or edges, GNN-LRP distributes scores to different graph walks.
 It records the paths of the distribution processes from layer to layer.
 Those paths are considered as different walks and the scores are obtained from their corresponding nodes.
 While GNN-LRP has a solid theoretical background, the approximations in its computations may not be accurate.
-In addition, the computational complexity is high since each walk is considered separately.
-Furthermore, it is also challenging for non-experts to use, especially for interdisciplinary domains.
+In addition, the computational complexity is high since each walk is considered separately. \newcolor{Furthermore, it is also challenging for non-experts to use, especially for interdisciplinary domains, because the back propagation rules need to be derived for different models and GNN variants.}